Slozzyondul/Exploring-Mathematical-Near-Misses/README.md

 So the error term J(x)-Li(x) = ∑Li(x^p) for all p - log(2) + ∫1/log(t)t((t^2)-1) dt from x to infinity.

-This implies zeta function has no zeros on the line  d=1 from s=d+it
+This implies zeta function has no zeros on the line  w=1 from s=w+it

 Error term for prime numbers is controlled by the non-trivial zeros of zeta function.

 Therefore, if Riemann hypothesis is true then error term has a bound |pi(x) - Li(x)| <= Csqrt(xlog(x))

-Also, if Riemann hypothesis is true, there existsa similiar bound on two consective primes  Pn+1 -Pn <= CsqrtPnlog(Pn)
+Also, if Riemann hypothesis is true, there exist a similiar bound on two consective primes  Pn+1 -Pn <= CsqrtPnlog(Pn)